 Where our numbers come from

-Here’s how we calculate the figures for our wind park pages...
+Here’s how we calculate the figures for our wind and solar park pages...

-Amount of electricity generated by a wind park
+Amount of electricity generated by a wind or solar park

-For operational wind parks we provide the average figure for the amount of electricity produced since the site started generating.
+For operational wind and solar parks, we provide the average figure for the amount of electricity produced since the site started generating.

-For new wind parks that are entering the planning system, we use a standard method for calculating how much electricity the site could produce.
+For new wind and solar parks that are entering the planning system, we use a standard method for calculating how much electricity the site could produce.

-We do this by multiplying the total rated capacity (how many MW of windmill are on the site) by the total number of days in a year (365.25 – the quarter day allows for leap years), by the number of hours in a day (24) and the capacity factor for that particular site calculated using NOABL wind speed data produced by the Department for Energy and Climate Change.
+For wind, we do this by multiplying the total rated capacity (how many megawatts of windmill are on the site) by the total number of days in a year (365.25 – the quarter day allows for leap years), by the number of hours in a day (24) and the capacity factor for that particular site calculated using NOABL wind speed data.
 This approach is recommended by the Advertising Standards Agency.

 4.6 MW x 365.25 days x 24 hours x 27.7 per cent capacity factor = 11,169,637 kWh (units of electricity)